 One of the attractions of carnivorous plants is many species can be grown and enjoyed indoors.
 There is no better place for carnivores than in your living room.
 And your dining room.
 And your kitchen...
 Some species can be grown in a bright window but many require more light and possibly higher humidity than can be provided at a window.
 Artificial lighting can be used in combination with a terrarium, with commonly available shelving, or in any situation in your house where you would like additional lighting and plants.

-Purchasing new fluorescent fixtures is no longer recommended.
+Purchasing new fluorescent fixtures is not recommended.

 Please see the page on LED lighting for more information on cooler, more efficient, and better spectrum LED lighting.
 This page still is a good reference on plant lighting in general and efficiently using any fluorescent fixtures you may have.